So the hair… it’s big. I mean really big.

 Do you have a writing process?

-– I do a great deal of free writing and note taking before I ever hit page 1.
-Once a character gives me glimpses of their world, their daily struggles, and the one thing they’re fighting tooth and nail to accomplish I know I’m hooked.
-I dream-storm/ brainstorm/ wash-dishes-and-clean-the-house-storm and get all my pre-notes in order.
-Then comes the initial draft where everything comes to life.
+– I do a ton of free writing and note taking before I hit page 1.
+Once a character gives me glimpses of their world, their daily struggles, and that one thing they’re fighting hell and high water for, I know I’m hooked.
+I dream-storm/ brainstorm/ wash-dishes-and-clean-the-house-storm in order to get all my pre-note thoughts in order.
+The initial draft is where everything in my head comes to the page.
 After that I’m editing, rewriting, editing, and rewriting some more.

 – All black errything.